agroengaard/complex-networks/README.md

 ```math
 C = \frac{ \sum C_i}{N}
 ```
-If all nodes are connected to each other directly with a link, this value is 1.
+If all nodes are connected to each other directly with a link, this value is 1, i.e. 100% clustering.

 ## 1. Random Network growth